Learn Piano Keys with Keyboard Kittens

 You get 8 kitten game pieces and can play with both levels on the same game board.

-We provide a bonus poster-sized game board option for both the music alphabet and solfege versions that you can bring to your local print shop and get a larger board for students to crowd around.
+We provide a bonus poster-sized game board option (included with membership) for both the music alphabet and solfege versions that you can bring to your local print shop and get a larger board for students to crowd around.

 Keyboard Kittens is easily played with 2 students or 8.